 There is the usual airport security check.
 We walk under the arched entrances.
 The Coliseum’s architecture is still copied by sports stadiums across the world today.
 Huge crowds of sixty thousand could get in and out of the Coliseum easily.
 Each section had its own entrance.

-The Coliseum had some dark days.
+The Coliseum had some dark days after the fall of Rome.
 It was stripped of its statues and most of its marble.
 Materials were taken and used for other buildings in Rome.
 It became a marble quarry.
-Rosy points out some marble that is still left up high on an arch.
+Rosy points out some marble that is still left high on an arch.
 The entire Coliseum had been covered in this marble and it’s believed some of it was gilded.
 The Coliseum used to shine in the Roman sunlight.